 If there is one thing about the internet that has remained true through the years, it is that creativity is always rewarded.
 If your meme is creative enough to tickle the funny bone or pique the interest of your users, it is extremely likely to go viral.
 Of course, true inspiration is hard to come by, which means you can’t come up with fantastic ideas every single day.
 Take your time to identify and refine each idea before you execute and release it to the world.
 Your memes should also be sufficiently different from each other and should be funny and relevant.
+This will ensure success whether you’re working on a Black Friday campaign or social media marketing.
 All standard content creation practices apply.
 You may choose from a treasure trove of memes at Meme Scout and give your own twist to them.

 Mistake 2: Trying Too Hard

 Moderation is a hard skill to master.
 If you are new to making memes, this can be a fatal flaw.
 Trying too hard to elicit laughs or any particular reaction from your content is a bad idea since audiences see it coming from a mile away.
 At best, you will elicit cringe responses from them, and your meme may actually end up trending for the wrong reasons.
 You must fully actualize your concept and run it through a couple of rounds of A-B testing, perhaps within and outside your immediate team, before releasing it.

 Meme marketing is a bandwagon everyone should jump on, but it is easy to get carried away by the medium and lose sight of the message.
 If you make a meme without considering what it stands for or any message it conveys aside from what you want to say, you, and by extension, your brand will be in hot water.
 If you make fun of your audience or marginalize or attack a segment of your viewers, they will turn on you and, often rightfully, call you out.
 Good memes must represent your brand personality and deliver value to the viewers.